kelezoli/DRinVET_handbook_V1/source/index.html.md

 ![Temporary Banner](/images/Banner_VR_temporary.png)
 # Digital Reality in Vocational Education
 To Teachers and trainers and decision makers in vocational education systems, hoping that it will help to get familiar with digital reality tools and systems.
-They will have a comprehensive overview on available products and methods.
-The book helps to get familiar with the new approaches DR offers in education.

-## Assumptions about the Reader
 The book assumes that you have at least a passing familiarity with Virtual Reality and Augmented Reality.
-The readers may have heard the terms or seen someone trying out a VR experience at a mall or retailer or had the chance to try out a headset.
+The readers may have heard the terms or seen someone trying out a VR experience at a mall or retailer.
-We assume also, that the readers have some educational background.
-They work for public or private vocational schools and have some experience in teaching skills.
+You may work for public or private vocational schools and have some experience in teaching skills.
-The book also assumes that the readers have an open mind regarding these technologies and are curious about where they are headed in the future.
-They want to improve and be updated with the recent pedagogical approaches in vocational education.
- (approximately half standard word document page)

 ## The Structure of this book
 We assume that the readers want to: